-This section introduces the configuration and functions of the Web-based management from Managed Switch.
+This section introduces the configuration and functions of the Web-based management.

 About Web-based Management

 The Managed Switch offers management features that allow users to manage the Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.